Enidin (Brimonidine Tartrate)

 Driving and Operating Machinery

-Wait for your vision to clear after using Enidin before you drive or use machines.
-Do not drive or operate machinery if you feel tired or drowsy while using Enidin.
+Wait until your vision is clear after using Enidin before driving or operating machinery.
+Avoid these activities if you feel tired or drowsy.

 Storage

 Store Enidin below 25°C, away from moisture, heat, and sunlight.
-Keep the container tightly closed to avoid contamination.
-Do not store in the bathroom, near a sink, in the car, or on windowsills.
-Keep out of reach of children.
-Discard the bottle 4 weeks after first opening – write the opening date on the bottle as a reminder.
+Keep the container tightly closed and out of reach of children.

 Overdose Information

-If you use too much Enidin, immediately rinse your eyes with warm water.
-If Enidin is accidentally swallowed, contact the Poisons Information Centre (13 11 26), your doctor, or go to the nearest hospital emergency department immediately, even if there are no signs of discomfort or poisoning.
+If you use too much Enidin, rinse your eyes with warm water.
+If swallowed, contact your doctor or the Poisons Information Centre at 13 11 26.

 Frequently Asked Questions

-Enidin begins working to lower eye pressure shortly after application.
-However, the full effect develops over time with regular use as prescribed by your doctor.
+Enidin typically begins to lower eye pressure shortly after administration, but the full effect may take time.

 Important Disclaimer